shaneosullivan/json-ai-translation/README.md

 # JSON AI Translation

-This package makes it simple to keep a project its translation files up to date using AI.
+This package makes it simple to keep a project's translation files up to date using AI.
+It is ideal for the use case where you do all your language edits in a single locale file, e.g. `en`, then want OpenAI to automatically translate just the changed or new strings into all the other locales.
+You can then either check these in, or open a pull request to send these suggestions to human translaters

 ## Getting Started